 This is starting to be used in Alberta as the oil crisis continues.

-Alberta is the only Canadian province where non-recourse residential mortgages are commonly available.
+Alberta and Saskatchewan are the only Canadian province where non-recourse residential mortgages are commonly available.
 The other provinces and territories have full recourse mortgages, which means, the mortgage holder is fully liable for the total debt due on the loan agreement, even if the actual value of the property decreases.

 A non-recourse mortgage is a mortgage with at least a 20 per cent down payment.
 It is not insured by the Canada Mortgage and Housing Corporation (CMHC).